Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Free stent expansion simulation

 \subsection{Straight stenting device}

 We generate the stent and balloon models as described in Sections~\ref{sec:stentmodel} and~\ref{sec:balloonmodel} and sketched in Figure~\ref{fig:freeexpansion-generic}.
 For the first example, we use a straight stenting device with a stent length of $\unit[6]{mm}$.
 The stent geometry comprises four rings.
 Each stent strut is discretized with three Simo-Reissner beam finite elements, totaling $210$ elements for the stent geometry.
-The balloon's geometry is a straight cylinder with a length of $\unit[8.4]{mm}$, a wall thickness of $\unit[0.04]{mm}$, and an outer diameter of $\unit[0.98]{mm}$.
-It is discretized with $1{,}131$ linear, hexahedral elements.
-In this configuration, the spring boundary stiffness at the balloon end surfaces is set to $\unit[0.1]{GPa}$.
+The balloon's geometry is a straight cylinder with a length of \reva{$\unit[9.4]{mm}$}, a wall thickness of $\unit[0.04]{mm}$, and an outer diameter of $\unit[0.98]{mm}$.
+It is discretized with \reva{$1{,}276$} linear, hexahedral elements. \reva{The balloon length in relation to the stent length was chosen such the tapers at both ends are sufficiently large to form the air pockets that cause the dogboning effect.} In this configuration, the spring boundary stiffness at the balloon end surfaces is set to $\unit[0.1]{GPa}$.
 The stent is fixed at four nodes as described in Section~\ref{sec:stentmodel} to only allow radial displacement.

 The inner pressure $p_{in}$ drives balloon inflation, which in turn expands the stent.
 We model the balloon and stent interaction as described in Section~\ref{sec:beamcontact} with a penalty parameter of $\epsilon = \unit[10]{N/mm^2}$.
 The pressure is linearly ramped up with a maximum of $\unit[13]{atm}$ or $\unit[1.01]{MPa}$, which represents a typical value for commercially available coronary balloon catheters.
 After reaching the maximum pressure, the load linearly decreases such that the end-configuration is unloaded.
 In total, $100$ quasi-static load steps are performed.